Stay Longer, Stay Remoter: Southern Tanzania Safari

 Where to Stay: Jongomero Camp

 When you think of Jongomero, think “classic Africa.”
-The 8 luxury, en-suite tents and common areas of the camp are elevated on gorgeous wood platforms and covered by thatched bandas.
+The newly renovated camp has been refurbished in March 2023.
+Eight luxury, en-suite tents and common areas of the camp are elevated on wood platforms and covered by thatched bandas.
 Located in Ruaha’s remote southwest, it’s also ideal for going on day-long expeditions to some of the park’s wildest areas – you’re very likely to spot some sable!
-Jongomero also has a pool, perfect for cooling off after your morning activity.
+Jongomero is an inviting spot to relax with a good book in hand, laze around the pool on warm days, and enjoy the sights and sounds of being so close to nature.

 Where to Stay: Ikuka Safari Camp